Origins of an artefact: Elliott 903

 TNMOC’s Elliott 903 was originally the property of GEC Computers where it is believed it was used as a demonstration machine.
 It was donated by them to Aldenham School where TNMOC volunteer Olly used it for his examinations in 1979 running Algol 60 programs for his O-levels.

 After the arrival of a newly funded BBC Computer room, the Elliott fell into disuse and, with the Art teacher wanting his Pottery room back, it was destined for a rubbish tip - until Olly offered to give it a good home.

 The computer, measuring 3 metres by almost 1 metre, was transported to Olly’s (quite large) bedroom where it worked for about a year.
 But by that time 1980's computing had arrived and Olly had moved on to an Atari 400.
 Always reluctant to say goodbye to the Elliott completely, Olly dismantled the machine and sent it off to the attic and later various other places where it remained for several years.

-Olly always thought it would make a good retirement project to get it working again and was delighted when TNMOC accepted it in the early 2000s.
+Olly always thought it would make a good retirement project to get it working again and was delighted when TNMOC accepted it in 2011.
 It was shipped in a convoy of four cars and Olly and Terry led the restoration team.